Beam (Docstrings)

 via : String

-States the way two Beam object would get connected - For axially fixed Beams, via=”fixed” - For Beams connected via hinge, via=”hinge”
+States the way two Beam object would get connected - For axially fixed Beams, via=”fixed” - For Beams connected via rotation hinge, via=”hinge”

 Examples